Rhizome-Conifer/conifer/README.md

 ### Configuration

-Webrecorder reads its configuration from two files: `wr.env`, and less-commonly changed system settings in `wr.yaml`.
+Conifer reads its configuration from two files: `wr.env`, and less-commonly changed system settings in `wr.yaml`.

 The `wr.env` file contains numerous deployment-specific customization options.
 In particular, the following options may be useful:

 #### Host Names

-By default, Webrecorder assumes its running on localhost or a single domain, but on different ports for application (the Webrecorder user interface) and content (material rendered from web archives).
-This is a security feature preventing archived web sites accessing and possibly changing Webrecorder's user interface, and other unwanted interactions.
+By default, Conifer assumes its running on localhost or a single domain, but on different ports for application (the Conifer user interface) and content (material rendered from web archives).
+This is a security feature preventing archived web sites accessing and possibly changing Conifer's user interface, and other unwanted interactions.

-To run Webrecorder on different domains, the `APP_HOST` and `CONTENT_HOST` environment variables should be set.
+To run Conifer on different domains, the `APP_HOST` and `CONTENT_HOST` environment variables should be set.

 For best results, the two domains should be two subdomains, both with https enabled.